ltrr-arizona-edu/burnr/README.md

 Please file bugs in the [bug tracker](https://github.com/ltrr-arizona-edu/fhxR/issues).

+The code for this project is [hosted online](https://github.com/ltrr-arizona-edu/fhxR).
 Feel free to push new code to the "develop" branch.
 Please be sure you follow [Google's R Style Guide](https://google-styleguide.googlecode.com/svn/trunk/Rguide.xml).